cardosoguisilva/configure-ad/README.md

 ![image](https://github.com/cardosoguisilva/configure-ad/assets/157248613/55bfd7db-e233-4e4c-941e-418248adda56)

 2 Make sure there is a connection between the Client1 and DC1.
+- Login to DC1 and enable ICMPv4 on local firewall. (wf.msc)
-- Login to Client1 with Remote Desktop and ping DC1’s private IP address with -t <ip address> command on
+- Login to Client1 with Remote Desktop and ping DC1’s private IP address with -t <private IP address> command on